RedditNobility/RedditNobility.org/README.md

 1. Pull the latest code and go into the site directory.
 Execute `npm install`
 2. If on Linux execute the build.sh add the argument `ssl` if you want ssl support
 3. if on Windows.
 Execute `npm run build` in the site directory.
 Then `cargo build --release` for the final build.
 Add --features ssl if you want ssl
-4. After the build is complete an executable will be available at `target/release/rn_site` This is your website
+4. After the build is complete an executable will be available at `target/releaseerror: could not find native static library `mysqlclient`, perhaps an -L flag is missing?my/rn_site` This is your website
 # Configuring Website
 1. Copy example.env to your working directory of the application and name it .env
 2. The only one you will need to edit will be the `DATABASE_URL` and BIND_URL if that port is already in use